Criminal’s Appeal and Outcomes of An Appeal

 5. Substitute a verdict of guilt: The appeal court has the ability to change an acquittal to a verdict of guilty where the offender had their case heard without a jury.
 If a jury acquits an offender, the appeal court does not have the ability to substitute a verdict of guilty and can only order a new trial.

-If you are looking for more information about the criminal appeal process in Ontario, do not hesitate to contact us and our experienced Criminal Lawyers can discuss your matter in more detail over a free consultation.
+If you need help with a criminal appeal process in Ontario, contact our experienced Criminal Lawyers for free consultations.
 You can reach our office at 905-366-0202 or contact us through our website here.